 - Asynchronous learning allows the student to study and acquire knowledge when they choose;

-- Students can learn auto-didactically;
+- Students will learn auto-didactically;

-- If blended learning takes place throughout the year there is no down-time because of a possible switch to full online learning;
+- If personalized, blended learning takes place throughout the year there is no down-time because of a possible switch to full online learning;

 Along with blended learning, I am keen to promote learning strategies based on studies in Behaviorism, cognition, motivation, emotion, cognitive development, and neuroscience.
 I strain to pass on specific knowledge, like Martinez’s (2010) ideas to: chunk information, encode in multiple modes, associate learning with positive emotions, encourage semiosis and schema building, make higher order thinking explicit goals, present the right condition for Csikszentmihalyi’s flow, and appreciate the importance of freedom and exploration in education.